craftcms/shopify/README.md

 However, Shopify maintains the [Javascript Buy SDK](https://shopify.dev/custom-storefronts/tools/js-buy) as a means of interacting with their [Storefront API](https://shopify.dev/api/storefront) to create completely custom shopping experiences.

 > **Note**
-> Use of the Storefront API requires a different [access key](https://help.shopify.com/en/manual/apps/custom-apps#update-storefront-api-access-scopes-for-a-custom-app), and assumes that you have published your products into the Storefront app’s “sales channel.”
+> Use of the Storefront API requires a different [access key](https://help.shopify.com/en/manual/apps/custom-apps#update-storefront-api-access-scopes-for-a-custom-app), and assumes that you have published your products into the Storefront app’s [sales channel](https://shopify.dev/custom-storefronts/tools/js-buy#step-2-make-your-products-and-collections-available).

 The plugin makes no assumptions about how you use your product data in the front-end, but provides the tools necessary to connect it with the SDK.
 As an example, let’s look at how you might render a list of products in Twig, and hook up a custom client-side cart…